-Camping in the National Park Reserve
+Camping in Mingan Archipelago National Park Reserve

 It’s possible to stay overnight on a total of six islands. Île Quarry is the only one that offers the oTENTik experience and those should be booked through Parks Canada.
-If you really want to make your life easy book an oTENTik kit rental.
+If you really want to make your life easy, book an oTENTik kit rental.
 That way you won’t need to bring much more than food and water.

 You can also book 36 regular campsites online – though search “frontcountry” to get the options in the Mingan.
 The other islands that offer camping include Grand Île, Île à la Chasse, Île du Havre, Île Nue de Mingan, Île Quarry and Île Niapiskau.

-Kayaking companies working in the Mingan
+Kayaking companies working in the park

 ***A giant thank you to Guy, Suzie, Parks Canada and Quebec Maritime for hosting my stay.
 I fell in love with this park, just like I thought I would.***